clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Install Kubernetes and CRI runtimes
 ***********************************

-Kubernetes and a set of supported CRI runtimes are included in the `cloud-native-basic`_ bundle.
+Kubernetes and a set of supported :abbr:`CRI (Container Runtime Interface)` runtimes are included in the `cloud-native-basic`_ bundle.
 To install the framework, enter the following command:

 .. code-block:: bash